macro32/pcat/README.md

 Why haven't I considered the photo manager applications?
 Well, the best cost, but a modest price would be considered.
 However, a lifetime of not paying for most of my software has spoiled me, and made me reluctant to give someone money for something I can implement myself.
 Reduced circumstances mean free and Open Source is even more attractive, whatever the requirements.
 But rolling your own is quite satisfying and a way of keeping my hand in.

 Still, it doesn't hurt to check out the stuff that will run on Linux.
 I use Shotwell as my photo maanger for no other reason than it runs on Linux and seems OK.
 Can't complain.
 Can't extol.
 I had Lightroom recommended highly today so I will check that out.
-At first glance it does seem tied to Windows and Mac, so it may be a none-starter.
+At first glance it does seem tied to Windows and Mac, so it may be a non-starter.